MetOffice/cmip6-dreq-interface/README.md

      See LICENSE.md in the top directory for license details. -->

 # CMIP6 DREQ interfaces

+## `djq`
 `djq` is the DREQ JSON Query tool which allows you to query the DREQ for variable mappings, and also provides an interface to explore algorithms to implement such mappings.
+You can hand it requests specifying MIPs and experiments within those MIPs and it will reply with lists of variables.
 You should be able to install it from its `setup.py`.
 It requires the `dreqPy` package from the DREQ (but is not fussy about version), nose to run tests, and will also need access to the a SVN checkout of the DREQ itself: you will almost certainly need to teach it where this is.

+Because the mapping from MIPs and experiments to variables is not very well-defined by the DREQ, `djq` also provides a simple interface which allows you to define your own mapping function: this function doesn't need to know anything about `djq` at all other than how it is called.
+It is possible to specify which function to use both from the Python API and from the command line.
+Multiple such functions can exist concurrently.
+These functions are called 'implementations' in the code.

+A tool is included, `cci`, which allows you to directly compare implementations.

+There are four command line programs associated with `djq`.

+* `djq` is the main thing: you can use it to make queries and get answers;
+* `cci` compares implementations -- you can give it the names of one or two implementation modules and will tell you whether they differ in the variables they compute, giving a metric of similarity going from 0.0 (completely different) to 1.0 (identical);
+* `all-requests` is a little program which reads the DREQ, and then generates a request for every experiment in every MIP, which can be fed to djq to run a really comprehensive set of queries;
+* `scatter-replies` is another little program which will read a set of replies from `djq` and spit them out into files named after the MIPs and experiments.

+As an example, using `cci` to compare the two implementations bundled with `djq`, which correspond to what Martin described in his document and what he used at to generate his spreadsheets, both at the time `djq` was originally written, the results vary from 0.0 to 1.0 for different pairs of MIP and experiment.

+## `dqi`
 `dqi` is the DREQ Query Interface.
-You do not need this to use `djq`, although some `djq` back ends may need it.
+You do not need this to use `djq`, although some `djq` back ends may need it (they do not currently).

+## `small`
 `small` contains some small, more-or-less ad-hoc programs which are related to the CMIP6 DREQ.
 These are almost entirely undocumented and may or may not work.